pgku/kugener_portfolio/dataviz2.md

-# Data Visualization Assignment 2: Visualizations with OCED data
+Assignment 2: Visualizations with OCED data

 The following graphs explore the General Government Debt dataset from the OCED using different data visualization techniques.
 The General Government Debt dataset includes the debt-to-GDP measurement which is the percentage of gross debt a country has compared to their GDP.
 A large debt-to-GDP ratio indicates that a country's debt is high compared to its GDP.
 Each of the following data visualizations focus on different aspects of the data and aim to highlight interesting trends in the debt-to-GDP ratios across various countries.